 Note: it is acceptable to use the first person in scientific writing.
 For example, you can write, “I hypothesize that…”

-Methodology (2 pages): In this section, you will describe your experiment(s) in detail.
+Approach (2 pages): In this section, you will describe your experiment(s) in detail.
 In other words, you need to describe what data you need to address your hypothesis, and how you will go about gathering that detail.
 This is the meat of the proposal, and it is what readers will use to evaluate whether you have carefully considered your design, possible outcomes, and potential pitfalls.
-Your goal should be to describe the research in sufficient detail that someone else could conduct it.
+Stay focused on the big picture (i.e. the why rather than the how), but describe the research in sufficient detail that someone else who knows the field could conduct it.
 You will also need to explain how you plan to analyze your data.